selfishprimate/gerillass-docs/content/docs/latest/breakpoint.md

 {{< /highlightwrap >}}

 {{< highlightwrap class="example">}}
-**Note that** when using the `between` mode with predefined values, the `max-width` value will always be extracted by one. **This setting prevents the styles ​​you apply from overlapping each other**.
+**Note that** when using the `between` mode with pre-defined values, the `max-width` value will always be extracted by one. **This setting prevents the styles ​​you apply from overlapping each other**.
 {{< hint info >}}
 **Important:** Please, examine how pre-defined breakpoint values ​​bounce among themselves correctly in the code below.
 {{< /hint >}}